Best Things to Do in Yellowstone at Christmas

 If you’re looking for alpine skiing, plan to visit Big Sky Resort or Bridger Bowl, both located near Bozeman.

-You’ll need to take the longer route around (through Bozeman) and monitor weather conditions closely, as mountain roads can temporarily close.
+You’ll need to take the longer route (through Bozeman) and monitor weather conditions closely, as mountain roads can temporarily close.

+If you’re looking for a last-minute Christmas tree while staying in Gardiner, check the Conoco gas station.
 In previous years, local students cut trees from a nearby farm and sold them for about $20 each.
-We picked up a tree stand at the Gardiner Market and decorated our first real Christmas tree while in town!
-It was a simple, local way to celebrate Christmas while staying near the park.
+We picked up a tree stand at the Gardiner Market and decorated our first real Christmas tree during our trip!
+It was a simple, local way to celebrate the season while staying near the park.

 Is Christmas in Yellowstone Worth It?